 Technically, Steve can speak on whatever you want.
 He’s given you the following “suggestions” based on recent presentations to jog your mind and get you thinking.
 Whatever you want, he can talk about it.

-Technology plays an increasingly important role in everyday life.
-The same technology also presents risks and challenges that need to be addressed and managed to properly protect your clients.
-You also need to make sure your staff understands the insurance implications to minimize your agency errors and omissions exposure.
-This class will explore various technologies being used by agency clients today and the E&O challenges these technologies create.
-It also reviews internal agency exposures created by email, electronic documents, remote workers, interactive websites, company and agency service centers, and client self-service.
+Technology is a key tool for effectively managing today’s insurance agency.
+That same technology also presents risks and challenges that need to be addressed and managed to minimize your agency errors and omissions exposure.
+This class will explore technologies being used by agency staff that increase E&O exposures such as poor email management, capturing electronic documents, remote workers, interactive websites, text message use and compliance, company and agency service centers, social platforms, and client self-service.
 Specific recommendations on how to reduce an agency’s exposure to potential problems will be discussed.
-These problems are not going away.

 Creating a Customer Experience Your Clients Expect Today

-Providing good customer service is no longer good enough.
-Today’s consumers are changing fast.
-Their expectations of what makes an excellent customer experience are changing even more quickly.
+Simply providing good customer service is no longer good enough.
+Today’s consumers’ expectations are changing fast.
+Their expectation of what makes an excellent customer experience is changing even more quickly.
 Successful agencies that look toward the future will be adapting and changing as fast or faster than the consumers they serve.
 This program provides a roadmap for what it takes to create an experience that will keep customers coming back.

 Going Beyond Best Practices

-Best practices have been a tool agencies have used to gauge how their operation stacks up to other agencies by looking at what’s worked in the past.
-Looking at past successes no longer guarantees future success.
+Best practices have been a tool used by agencies to measure how their operation stacks up to other agencies by looking at what’s worked in the past.
+Unfortunately, looking at past successes no longer guarantees future success.
 How we sell, market, communicate, collaborate, innovate, and learn are all changing faster than ever.
 Going beyond best practices helps agencies learn how to look ahead at what will be successful as they test, experiment, fail, learn, and get better at creating an excellent customer experience.
 Agencies that are willing to look ahead will be the successful companies in the future.
 A Beyond Best Practice Agency is not satisfied with being in the top 25%; they strive to be in the top 1% and are the leaders that other agencies follow.

 A Balanced Approach to Agency Marketing

 Showing up on a Google search results page is a key way to generate new business.
-However, being found on the Internet takes much more than having an old agency website and a Facebook page.
-Maximizing your Internet presence so that anyone can find you requires understanding how search engines work and then learning the specific steps that anyone can take to increase his or her chances of being visible in a search.
+However, being found on the Internet takes much more than having an outdated agency website and a Facebook page.
+Maximizing your organization’s Internet presence so that the right people can find you requires understanding of how search engines work and then learning the specific steps anyone can take to increase his or her chances of being visible in a search.
 The good news is that it costs little to nothing to get started.
-This presentation details what you need to do to get started.
+This presentation details the steps you can take to get started.

 The Benefits of Mastering LinkedIn

-LinkedIn—the leading social platform for professionals—now has over 93 million members in the U.S. The networking, referral, and prospect research opportunities are vast for insurance agents and brokers—if they take advantage of all LinkedIn has to offer.
-At a minimum, every sales person in your organization should have a fully completed LinkedIn profile.
+LinkedIn—the leading social platform for professionals—now has over 500 million members worldwide, 10 million active job postings, and data on more than 9 million companies.
+The networking, referral, and prospect research opportunities are vast for insurance agents and brokers—if they take advantage of all LinkedIn has to offer.
+At a minimum, every salesperson in your organization should have a fully completed LinkedIn profile.
 We strongly suggest that every individual in your office also have a complete profile.
-This session demonstrates the benefits from an active LinkedIn presence and demonstrates how to get started.
+This session demonstrates the benefits of an active LinkedIn presence and demonstrates how to get started.

 Client Information Security: Protecting Your Agency & Clients